10 Small, Inexpensive Gifts Help Parents Age Well in Various Ways

 3. Have you thought about Lottery tickets?
 Price: you decide.
-They always add a bit of excitement to life, but think of what they can do for bored seniors.
+They always add a bit of excitement to life, but think of what they can do for bored elders.

 4. Netflix.
 If Dad were alive I would order his favorite movie, School Ties.
 For my husband’s father we would begin with The Treasure of Sierra Madre.
 And we would attach a note inviting ourselves to watch the movies with them…and bring some snacks….or bring them to us for a meal and a movte.
 And then, of course, there’s always Casablanca.

-5. Attractive FOREVER postage stamps are a handy time saver for older people who don’t pay bills through autopay and/or still write letters.
+5. Attractive FOREVER postage stamps are a handy time saver for older people who don’t have bills paid automatically and/or still write letters.